How to Evaluate AI Test Generation Tools: A Buyer's Guide

 What to evaluate:

+Red flag: Tools designed only for human-driven workflows with no programmatic interface.
 See our guide on the best AI testing tools in 2026 for tools that score well on agent support.

 Use this scorecard to rate each tool on a 1-5 scale across all seven dimensions: